exploratory-io/book/tutorials/flight2.md

 **Before you start**

-In this tutorial, we are going to .
-Because you can do many interesting ways of filtering the data with Exploratory we wanted to dedicate one whole tutorial to focus on data filtering.
+Because you can do many interesting ways of filtering the data with Exploratory we wanted to dedicate one whole tutorial to focus on just data filtering.
 If you haven't finished the part 1, we'd recommend you take a look to get your hands on with the basics of the data analysis with Exploratory.
-You just want to know how to filter ?
-Ok, then please proceed with this tutorial. ;) But, you still need to import the sample data before you start.
-Take a look at the part 1 for the initial data download section and get the data first, and come back.

 **Data Transformation and Analysis operations you can find in this tutorial**

 - Basic Filtering - filter()
+- Filtering out NA values - filter(), is.na()
+- Filtering with Date functions - str_detect()
+- Filtering with Date functions - wday(), between()
-- Filtering with Aggregated Functions - filter(), group_by()
+- Filtering with Aggregated functions - group_by()
-- Filtering with Window Functions - filter(), rank()
+- Filtering with Window functions - rank()
 - Filtering with Top N - top_n()
-- Filtering out NA values - filter(), is.na()

 ## Import sample data

 We are going to create a new data frame by importing the same CSV file, 'airline_delay_part1.csv', we used in the part 1 tutorial.
+If you haven't downloaded it yet, you can download from the link below.

+- Airline delay part 1 (link is still under development)

 Inside the same project or a new project, you can click a plus '+' icon next to 'Data Frame' text in the left side pane to import 'airline_delay_part1.csv'.